martensonbj/redux-saga-workshop/README.md

 var gen = numbers();
 ```

-As developers, our main goal in life is to do as little as possible to get the job done (but in a really hip, clean, maybe-a-little-bit-but-not-overly-unreadable way - especially if you're jamming on ES6).
+As developers, our main goal in life is to do as little as possible to get the job done (but in a really hip, clean, maybe-a-little-bit-but-not-overly-unreadable way).
 Having to run `gen.next()` 5 times to execute 5 lines of code seems like a ridiculous thing to do.

-Luckily, being ES6 developers, we can leverage the [for of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop to iterate over this interesting type of structure.
+Luckily, as ES6 developers, we can leverage the [for of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop to iterate over this interesting type of structure.

 ```js
 for(let num of gen){